-For many pregnant women, carrying extra baby weight, feeling nauseous, and being uncomfortable in general for 9 months aren’t the only nuisances they experience.
+For many pregnant women, carrying extra baby weight, feeling nauseous, and being uncomfortable in general for 9 months isn’t the only nuisances they experience.
 Nearly 30% of pregnant woman also start to snore during their pregnancy.
 There are several reasons why snoring occurs in pregnant women, weight gain being the primary culprit.
 When women start to gain extra weight, it is often stored in the throat and neck areas.
 The extra weight can block the flow of oxygen in the airway which ultimately is the causes snoring.
 Another contributing factor is the increased blood volume that is being produced during pregnancy.
 Extra blood is needed for the growing fetus and so the blood vessels are expanding in order to transport the extra blood throughout the body and into the womb.
 These expanded blood vessels cause mucous membranes to also expand, resulting in extra mucous production.
 Excess mucous causes congestion which then ultimately can prevent the airway from receiving a straight and steady flow of oxygen.
-Snoring then occurs when the airway is obstructed by the mucous.
+Snoring then occurs when the airway is obstructed by the mucus.

 Risks of Snoring during Pregnancy